 Whatever you do, don’t miss the Parade of Lights in San Diego’s Bay.
 More than 80 boats decked out in colorful holiday lights strut their stuff as they cruise from Shelter Island, past Harbor Island, the Embarcadero and the Ferry Landing on Coronado.
 It’s a uniquely San Diego celebration.

-If you’re wondering where to go in California in December, look no further than San Diego!
+San Diego in winter is amazing!
+If you’re wondering where to go in California in December, look no further!

 Where to Stay in San Diego